 5. Best Electric, Cordless Snowblower

-When you can expect several snowstorms during the winter, you may want to consider investing in a snowblower to help you power through it all.
+When you can expect several snowstorms during the winter, you might want to consider investing in a snowblower to help you power through it all.
 This model from Ego can clear off your driveway in minutes.
-It’s cordless, so you don’t have to navigate around an extension cord while you’re working, and it’s battery-powered, making it quieter and more environmentally-friendly than most gas-powered snowblowers (not to mention easier to start).
-We also like that it’s heavy-duty enough to throw snow up to 35 feet away, but still lightweight and compact enough to make storage simple.
-It’s also got nearly 1,300 five-star reviews, for being quiet, powerful, and effective.
+It's cordless, so you don't have to navigate around an extension cord while you're working, and it's battery-powered, making it quieter and more environmentally-friendly than most gas-powered snowblowers (not to mention easier to start).
+We also like that it's heavy-duty enough to throw snow up to 35 feet away, but still lightweight and compact enough to make storage simple.
+It also has hundreds of five-star reviews that praise it for being quiet, powerful, and effective.